-Attendance took the biggest dip during COVID and we are still working to reestablish attendance expectations.
-Continue to share the 90% attendance rule in parent newsletters and attendance percentages, have teachers include importance of attendance in their newsletters, have lower grade teachers call parents when attendance begins to become a concern.
-Grade level EE-1 grade level party by six weeks for highest attendance, share for the week in announcements on Fridays!
+Continue to share the 90% attendance rule in parent newsletters and attendance percentages, have teachers include importance of attendance in their newsletters, have lower grade teachers call parents when attendance begins to become a concern, and reinforce attendance recovery for all grade levels of students that fall below the 90% rule.
+Grade level EE-1 grade level party by six weeks for highest attendance, share for the week in announcements on Fridays and attendance celebrations per six weeks.